kcmv/colabo/src/frontend/dev_puzzles/presentation/README.md

     },
 ```
-- disable map keyboard controll while in the presentation mode
+- disable map keyboard control while in the presentation mode

 # Intro